omfsdata/data/analysis.md

 <p class="eyebrow">Exploratory data analysis</p>

-# What seven years of SDN match posts say about the OMFS match
+# What 7 years of SDN match posts say about the OMFS match
 {: .title}

 An exploratory look at self-reported Oral & Maxillofacial Surgery residency match results from the Student Doctor Network Forum, 2020–2026 · 111 matched applicants